capsulecorplab/SwingPy/README.md

 4. Push to the branch (`git push origin feature/logarithms`)
 5. Create a new Pull Request

+## Developer notes
-Note: this project is still very much in early development.
+This project is still very much in early development.
+The physics model in its current state only accounts for translational movement in one dimension.
+Hence, next steps will be to expand state space model to allow for more complex patterns.
+Future features in consideration include, but not limited to:
+- Animation plug-in for visualizing the pattern generators in real-time.
+- Parser for reading midi files
+- Some sort of GUI

 For any questions, comments, or suggestions (s.a. features, use cases, or design patterns), please feel free to submit a [new issue](https://github.com/capsulecorplab/SwingPy/issues/new).